VladimirShalamanov/CraftCarsCollaboration-ReactJS-WebProject2023/README.md

 1 - use new email and username (first and last name, because it displayed in post).

 2 - crete a strong password -
-With minimum of 5 characters one uppercase letter one lowercase letter and 1 digit.
+With minimum of 5 characters, that have one digit, one uppercase and one lowercase letter.